-- (2) Restricted stock unit awards vested on February 7, 2021. - (3) Represents the 2018-2020 PSU Awards granted in 2018 which were eligible to vest based on corporate performance during the three-year performance period ending December 31, 2020.
-The Compensation Committee determined that the corporate objectives for purposes of such awards would be adjusted pre-tax earnings and average return on invested capital actually attained over the three-year performance period.
+(2) Restricted stock unit awards vested on February 5, 2022.

+(3) Represents the 2019 PSU Awards which were eligible to vest based on corporate performance during the three-year performance period ending December 31, 2021.
+The Compensation Committee determined that the corporate objectives for purposes of such awards would be EBITDA per share, return on invested capital and controllable completion actually attained over the three-year performance period.
 Until the vesting date, the shares underlying the performance shares are not issued and outstanding.
 Accordingly, the Named Executive is not entitled to vote or receive dividends on the shares underlying his performance shares unless and until those performance shares vest.
-For the 2018-2020 PSU Awards, the Compensation Committee established threshold, target and maximum performance levels for each of the two corporate performance objectives, with the actual number of performance shares that will vest to be adjusted in proportion to the extent to which the combined actual results varied from the target levels of performance.
-The performance shares are allocated 60% to the cumulative three-year adjusted pre-tax earnings objectives and 40% to the three-year average return on invested capital objectives in determining the actual awarded performance shares payable in our common stock.
-Specifically, a number of performance shares attributable to each objective according to the weightings assigned by the Compensation Committee will be earned ranging from 50% (for threshold performance) to 100% (for target performance) to 200% (for maximum performance), with performance in between such levels determined by linear interpolation.
+For the 2019 PSU Awards, the Compensation Committee established threshold, target and maximum performance levels for each of the three corporate performance objectives, with the actual number of performance shares that will vest to be adjusted in proportion to the extent to which the combined actual results varied from the target levels of performance.
+The performance shares were allocated 40% to the cumulative three-year EBITDA per share, 40% to the three-year adjusted average return on invested capital and 20% the three-year average controllable completion in determining the actual awarded performance shares payable in our common stock.
+Specifically, a number of performance shares attributable to each objective according to the weightings assigned by the Compensation Committee was eligible to be earned ranging from 50% (for threshold performance) to 100% (for target performance) to 200% (for maximum performance), with performance in between such levels determined by linear interpolation.
 If performance is below the threshold level for one or more of the objectives, no performance shares will be earned with respect to such objective(s).
-The actual number of shares of our common stock issued to our Named Executives following the conclusion of a performance period will be based on our performance relative to the corporate performance objectives for that performance period.
-In February 2021, the Compensation Committee determined that the Company had achieved an 80% performance level for these awards, and such awards vested at 80% of target levels on February 2, 2021.
-In addition, these awards are reported in the "Number of Shares or Units of Stock" column because, as of December 31, 2020, the applicable performance objectives had been met and the vesting of the awards was subject only to the Compensation Committee's certification of such results.
+The actual number of shares of our common stock issued to our

+Named Executives following the conclusion of a performance period was based on our performance relative to the corporate performance objectives for that performance period.
+In February 2022, the Compensation Committee determined that the Company had achieved a 40% performance level for these awards, and such awards vested at 40% of target levels on February 5, 2022.
+In addition, these awards are reported in the "Number of Shares or Units of Stock" column because, as of December 31, 2021, the applicable performance objectives had been met and the vesting of the awards was subject only to the Compensation Committee's certification of such results.